John-Njau/Quizboard/README.md

 - CSS - Used to style the pages incuding the left aside navigation bar

+- JQuery - Used to handle events.

+- Javascript - Used to add Interactivity.

+- Bootstrap - Used for styling.

 ## Support and Contact details

 If you encounter any issues running this application, you are encouraged to contact John Njau via email @johnnjaunjoroge@gmail.com